KevCaz/KevCaz.github.io/content/notes/code/font4code.md

 (a matter of readability and aesthetic I guess).

 There are tons of fonts nowadays and it is quite easy to create your own (see for instance [fontstruc](https://fontstruct.com/)), so the choice is wide!
-There are people that propose selection of programming fonts, for instance on [hivelogic.com](http://hivelogic.com/articles/top-10-programming-fonts/), this good be very helpful.
+Some people that propose selection of programming fonts, for instance on [hivelogic.com](http://hivelogic.com/articles/top-10-programming-fonts/), very helpful.

 Currently, I am using mainly two sets of fonts: [the ones by powerline](https://github.com/powerline/fonts)